Subscribe

 Mark Carney (left) and Justin Trudeau.
 Photos: Mark Carney, 2025 (public domain); Justin Trudeau, 2017, Women Deliver / Wikimedia Commons (CC BY 2.0).

-Same party, same job, same chamber — but the two most recent Liberal prime ministers do not sound alike.
+Same party, same office, and yet the two most recent Liberal prime ministers do not sound alike.
 We took every speech Mark Carney has given in the House of Commons since he took office, and every speech Justin Trudeau gave in his final two years, stripped out the filler words, and counted what was left.
-Measured by how often each word shows up per 1,000 words, the two men are reaching for different vocabularies.
+Measured by how often each word shows up per 1,000 content words, the two men reach for different vocabularies.

-The single clearest tell is the word each uses most.
-Trudeau's most-common content word was "Canadians" — he addressed people.
-Carney's is "Canada," followed closely by "budget" and "economy" — he talks about the country and its books.
+The clearest signal is the word each man uses most.
+Trudeau's most common content word was "Canadians"; he spoke to people.
+Carney's is "Canada," with "budget" and "economy" close behind; he speaks about the country and its finances.

 What Carney talks about

-Carney's speech is built from the vocabulary of his old job.
+Carney's vocabulary comes straight from his old job.
 Budget (7.9 per 1,000 words), economy (6.9), build (6.2), investment (4.8) and tax (5.7) all run well ahead of Trudeau's rates.
-Words that are almost absent from Trudeau's speeches — private (sector), wages, industrial — show up regularly in Carney's.
-He is, by the numbers, the first central-banker prime minister, and he sounds like it.
+Words that barely appear in Trudeau's speeches, such as private (sector), wages and industrial, turn up regularly in Carney's.
+By the numbers, he is the country's first central-banker prime minister.

 What Trudeau talked about